 Xilinx also recommends thermal simulation to ensure that there is adequate margin and accurate power estimation.
-In the Xilinx Power Estimator (XPE), you have control over the following thermal settings:
+In the Xilinx Power Estimator (XPE) spreadsheet tool (download at www.xilinx.com/power), you have control over the following thermal settings:

 • Junction Temperature Tj: You can override this setting to a desired junction temperature to match your thermal simulation.
 If you are not running a thermal simulation, set the junction temperature to the worst case.